mdulansk/Power-Outage-EDA/README.md

 <div style="display: flex; justify-content: center;">
     <iframe src="assets/Bivariate_plot.html" width=1000 height=600 frameBorder=0></iframe>
 </div>
 From this plot it can be seen that the states with an above average number of power outagese per 100,000 residents are often located near the coast, or in the south.
 This could be a result of the more extreme weather in these areas.
+Though, none of these inferences are conclusive.

 ## Interesting Aggregates

 The following pivot table is used to compare the average power outage duration in each region of the US with the cause of the given power outage.
-This can be used to infer how well resources are able to recover the power grid, or how severly the power grid was damaged by a given storm.
+This can be used to infer how well regional support sources are able to recover the power grid, or how severly the power grid was damaged by a given storm.
 It was created by finding the mean value of power outage durate for each region by each power outage cause.

 <div style ="width: 480 px; overflow-x: auto;">
     <table class="dataframe">